Overv/VulkanTutorial/02_Development_environment.md

 choose to build in 32 bit mode.
 In that case make sure to link with the Vulkan SDK binaries in the `Lib32` directory instead of `Lib`.
 After downloading it, extract the archive to a convenient location.
 I've chosen to create a `Libraries` directory in the Visual Studio directory under documents.
+Don't worry about there not being a `libvc-2017` folder, the `libvc-2015` one is compatible.

 ![](/images/glfw_directory.png)